pluralsh/polly/internal/template/docs.md

 Implementation: github.com/Masterminds/sprig/v3.list

 ##  lower
-Converts the entire string to lowercase. `upper "HELLO"` produces `hello`.
+Converts the entire string to lowercase. `upper "HELLO"` will return `hello`.

 Implementation: strings.ToLower

 ##  max
-Returns the largest of a series of integers.
+Returns the largest of a series of integers. `max 1 2 3` will return `3`.